-Ehlers Danlos Syndrome (“EDS”) patients have chosen the zebra as the mascot as the current medical community is commonly misdiagnosing this condition as unrelated individual disorders (frequent ankle sprains, dry skin, easy bruising), therefore missing the correct EDS diagnosis.
-Commonly these patients end up having several unnecessary procedures and surgeries with poor outcomes, thus referred on to the next specialist- all without correct management.
+Ehlers-Danlos Syndrome (EDS) patients have chosen the zebra as the mascot as the current medical community is commonly misdiagnosing this condition as unrelated individual disorders (frequent ankle sprains, dry skin, easy bruising), therefore missing the correct EDS diagnosis.
+Commonly these patients end up having several unnecessary procedures and surgeries with poor outcomes, thus referred to the next specialist- all without correct management.

-Our goal at Premier Therapy is to be one of the providers in the EDS medical team to provide education, information and much needed answers.
-The EDS diagnosis does not mean you are destined to a life of pain and inactivity.
+Our goal at Premier Therapy is to be one of the providers in the EDS medical team to provide education, information, and much-needed answers.
+The EDS diagnosis does not mean you are destined for a life of pain and inactivity.
 During physical therapy, you will receive information on all considerations of long-term EDS management: exercise, medications, supplements, and pain management.

 Frequent subluxations and dislocations of both small and large joints are prevalent.
 Most common are shoulder, patella (knee) and temporomandibular joint (jaw).
 Chronic pain is common due to muscle spasms creating trigger points (similar to knots in muscle) and degenerative arthritis.
 Neuropathic “nerve” pain is also a common presentation.

 Stretchy skin with hypermobility at joints is common in Classical Ehlers Danlos Syndrome.
 These patients tend to have a poor time healing.
 Sprains, subluxations/dislocations and flat feet are common as well with this type.